aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/connected-endpoints-keys.md

     # Endpoints connecting to the fabric can be grouped by using separate keys.
     # The keys can be customized to provide a better organization or grouping of your data.
     # `connected_endpoints_keys` should be defined in the top level group_vars for the fabric.
-    # The default values will be overridden if defining this key, so it is recommended to copy the defaults and modify them or utilize the `custom_connected_endpoints_keys` key,
+    # The default values will be overridden if defining this key, so it is recommended to copy the defaults and modify them.
+    # If you need to add custom `connected_endpoints_keys`, create them under `custom_connected_endpoints_keys` - if named identically to default `connected_endpoints_keys` entries,
-    # which serves to augment rather than replace the default configuration.
+    # custom entries will replace the equivalent default entry.
     connected_endpoints_keys: # (1)!
       - key: <str; required; unique>